Michal2711/MusicSamplesGenerator/README.md

 Pretrained models and generated samples
 ------------

-Pretrained models and generated samples:
+Pretrained models and generated samples are located here:
 * models/saved_models/
 * models/generated_samples/

-Also in models/saved_models/ dictionary there is a pre_trained_config.json file with configs for some pretrained models to use in Streamlit application.Pretrained path for Pitch-Velocity-Quality-condition should be replaced, because this models does not correspond to config parameters.
+Also in models/saved_models/ dictionary there is a pre_trained_config.json file with configs for some pretrained models to use in Streamlit application.
+Pretrained path for Pitch-Velocity-Quality-condition should be replaced, because this models does not correspond to config parameters.
 This is merely a preparation of the possibility of using a model based on conditional features such as pitch, velocity and qualitative features.